sparkflows/sparkflows-docs/docs/user-guide/web-app/map-table-columns.rst

 Adding dropdown with values
 -------------------------

-- If user wants add sql query as `select * from $database.$table limit 10;`.
+- Add select component to load values in dropdown by adding CUSTOM PROPERTIES where KEY will be `query` and VALUE as `select * from $database.$table limit 10;`.
 Here, `database` and `table` in `$database.$table` is property name of some other component.
-When user select database and table then, this select option gets load. then, in select component data load as first column is treated as the value to be returned and Second column is the display name if the second column is present.
+When database and table is selected then, this select component gets loaded where, first column is treated as the value to be returned and Second column is the display name if the second column is present.

    .. figure:: ../../_assets/web-app/map-table-columns/select.PNG
         :alt: web-app